Arabella Huntington’s: Portraits, Tiaras, and Jewels

 By Nancy Armitage

-So how many black & white or sepia-colored photographs of Mrs. Arabella Huntington exist?
-In the last decade, researchers have unearthed a handful of Mrs. Huntington’s portraits at the Huntington Library in San Marino, CA. In the “Belle of San Marino” exhibition (2006) (Huntington Library CA): we saw at least 5 new photographs of Mrs. Arabella D. Huntington, we had never seen before which was very exciting indeed!
-Dr. Bennett also found a couple of Mrs. Huntington’s photographs archived at her son’s Archer Huntington’s museum: Hispanic Society of America in NYC.
+So how many black & white or sepia-colored photographs of Mrs. Arabella D. Huntington exist?
+In the last decade, researchers have unearthed a handful of Mrs. Arabella Huntington’s portraits at the Huntington Library in San Marino, CA. In the “Belle of San Marino” exhibition (2006) at the Huntington Library- San Marino, CA: we saw at least 5 new photographs of Mrs. Arabella D. Huntington, we had never seen before, which was very exciting indeed!
+Dr. Bennett also found a couple of Mrs. Huntington’s photographs archived at her son’s Archer Huntington’s museum: Hispanic Society of America in NYC, NY.

-My personal favorite Arabella Huntington or Mrs. Collis Huntington portrait (below), she is so elegant.
-She was probably photographed in Paris.
-She could be seated or standing; Arabella had a gigantic wide Victorian brim hat with a large bow attached to the top of the hat.
-She is wearing a stunning sequin & lace black dress; it is a scooped & scalloped lace neckline.
+My personal favorite photo of Arabella Huntington or Mrs. Collis Huntington (below), she is so elegant.
+She was probably photographed in Paris, France.
+She could be seated or standing; Arabella had a gigantic wide Victorian woven brim hat with lace & a large bow attached to the top-front of the hat.
+She is wearing a stunning sequin & black lace dress or dark color maybe purple dress.
+The dress is a scooped & scalloped lace neckline.
 She might have a scarf or a choker on, I can’t quite tell.
 She has 3 strands of long white pearls & white pearl earrings.
 In my opinion, she is about 40 years old & looking very chic.

 Mrs. Collis P. Huntington, 1910, Arabella looked so elegant & worldly in this photo, Original photo at the Hispanic Society of America, New York City.
-Most likely this photo is taken in Paris, France on her annual European tour.
+Most likely this photo is taken in Paris, France on her annual European “Grand Tour”.

 Picture Portraits – Paintings of Mrs. Arabella Huntington/Mrs. Collis P. Huntington/Mrs. Arabella Worsham